walmartlabs/lacinia/docs/tutorial/init-schema.rst

 When you launch a REPL, it always starts in this namespace.

-We can define the user namespace in the ``dev-resources`` folder; this ensures that it is not packaged up with the rest of our application when we eventually package and deploy the application.
+We can define the user namespace in the ``dev-resources`` folder; this ensures that it is not included with the rest of our application when we eventually package and deploy the application.

 .. literalinclude:: /_examples/tutorial/user-1.clj